 Director of Dance

-This is Katie’s seventh year as a choreographer for “Dancing with our Stars Marquette County Style”.
-Last year she had the pleasure of coaching the fun country duo, Julie & Ty Hartung.
-Her former stars were Amanda Filizetti & AJ Filizetti in 2017, Stefanie Seratti & Joe Havican in 2016, Theresa & Mark Hamari in 2015, Tyler & Erin Gauthier in 2014, and John & Sandy Kivela in 2013.
+This is Katie’s eighth year as a choreographer for “Dancing with our Stars Marquette County Style”.
+She is the current reigning mirror ball choreographer with her Mulan inspired Lyrical in 2019 with Daniele Carol and Luke Miljour.
+Her former stars were Julie & Ty Hartung in 2018, Amanda Filizetti & AJ Filizetti in 2017, Stefanie Seratti & Joe Havican in 2016, Theresa & Mark Hamari in 2015, Tyler & Erin Gauthier in 2014, and John & Sandy Kivela in 2013.

-New to the show this year is Kimber Schumann.
 Kimber is the owner of Dawn Dott Dance Studios.
 She purchased her childhood studio, where she danced for ten years and taught for two, from Dawn Dott in August 2007.
-The Marquette native attended Central Michigan University, where she graduated with a Bachelors degree in Interior Design and a minor in Industrial Engineering Technologies.
+The Marquette native attended Central Michigan University, where she graduated with a Bachelor’s degree in Interior Design and a minor in Industrial Engineering Technologies.
 While attending CMU she danced with the Orchesis Dance Company studying Modern, Jazz, Tap, Clogging, Stomp and Lyrical.
 She also competed at the collegiate level with this group.

 After graduation she married her love, Bill, and they moved to Milwaukee where she worked for a large architectural firm designing hospitals, schools and assisted living facilities.
 They also lived in Holland, MI for a short time where Kimber worked with a design firm that gave McDonald’s their new “cafe look”.
 They moved to Ann Arbor, MI where Kimber got back to designing hospitals, in fact she was the interior designer for Bell Hospital, right here in Ishpeming.